pulumi/pulumi-hugo/themes/default/content/docs/intro/console/project-and-stack-management.md

 1. Navigate to **Projects** and then a specific stack.
 1. Navigate to **Activity**.
-1. Review insights into the operations that were performed on your stack resources during the update.
+1. Review insights and operations that were performed on your stack resources during the update.
 1. Navigate to **Changes**, **Timeline**, or **Configuration** for more details.

 ##### Changes